 - For one, use a wooden dowel or scrap wood to prop the door open when a day is going to get above 70° to allow proper ventilation.

-- Second, face the front of the box South.
+- Second, face the front of the box south.
 The afternoon sun is the longest, so the designed taper will expose your plants to more life giving sunshine.

-Now that you've prepped for growing veggies this winter and for starting seedlings in the early spring, start planning how you'll get your lawn ready for spring.
+Now that you've prepped yourself for growing veggies this winter and for starting seedlings in the early spring, start planning how you'll get your lawn ready for spring.
 Early spring is a great time to start planning out your garden projects.

 Topics Do It Yourself Projects